Religion reporter Education: University of Wisconsin at Madison, BA in journalism and history; New York University, MA in Near Eastern studies

-Since January 2006 she’s been the Post’s religion reporter, where she reports on the busy marketplace of American religion.
-She has a Master’s (in Near Eastern Studies), a husband, a son and just two sets of dishes.
-The Religion Newswriters Association awarded her its “Religion Reporter of the Year” award for religion writing in large news organizations in 2011 and 2013.
+Since January 2006 she has covered the busy marketplace of American faith, spirituality and meaning-making.
+The Religion Newswriters Association named her Religion Reporter of the Year for religion writing in large news organizations in 2011, 2013 and 2017.

 Nieman Fellowship, 2016-2017

 Religion Newswriters Association, overall excellence in religion reporting at large news organizations, first place, 2011, 2013 and 2017

 Since he was suspended a month ago for alleged child sexual abuse, four other allegations of abuse and misconduct against the former D.C. archbishop have surfaced.
 The latest also involves a man who was a child at the time.